Timeform analysis | Strong form and horses to follow

-Timeform highlight a couple of two-year-old races from last week which seem sure to throw up plenty of winners.
+Timeform highlight a couple of two-year-old races from Thursday's card at Salisbury which seem sure to throw up plenty of winners.

 Watch Race Replay